composed-ch/clojure-phrasebook/doc/06-functional-things.md

 - fill in predicate parameter using `partial` (genre, year, band) to return parametrized predicate functions

-### Lambda Predicate Functions
+### Volume Functions

-- rewrite `fn` functions as lambdas
+- Write a function `cuboid-volume` that calculates the volume of a cuboid given its side lengths `a` and `b` as well as a height `h`.
+Apply the function partially to fill in the parameters `a` and `b`.
+Use the partially applied function to calculate volumes given different heights.

-### Calculator
+### Number Transformations

-- write a function that accepts calculator operations and uses `apply` to perform them on its args
+- Write a function called `transform` that accepts a vector of single argument function literals that transform a given initial number.
+Use `apply` to run the functions.
+Write a tail-recursive function that applies the functions in the vector one by one.

 ### Map Update Function

-- `update` a map field (decrement stock, increment revenue)
+- `update` a map field (item map, decrement `:stock`, increment `:revenue` by `:price`)